 The HR girl said, “We have asked that we also conduct celebrations and parties every month.
 Tomorrow we are going to be going to the Ritz Hotel, doing an event there.”

 It sounded nice and interesting to me.

 It seems like a place where you can make friends and possibly more.
-They are a bit more open in terms of relationships between the teachers and the staff there.
+World International English are a bit more open in terms of relationships between the English teachers and the staff there.

-That is when we wrapped the interview up.
+That is when we wrapped the English teaching job interview up.
 The HR girl got my contact details.

 Three Months Later

-Three months after signing the contract, I was offered only two classes on average per month.
+Three months after signing the English teaching work contract, I was offered only two classes on average per month.
 I earned no more than 1,000 RMB.

-I would advise anyone who seeks work as an English teacher in China to look for obvious red flags in the interview process, sign a few contracts with various English academies to spread the risk, and then settle on the one that provides the most regular classes, and meanwhile find private students to maintain a reliable source of income
+I would advise anyone who seeks work as an English teacher in China to look for obvious red flags in the job interview process, sign a few contracts with various English teaching academies to spread the risk, and then settle on the one English teaching job that provides the most regular English classes, and meanwhile, provide private English tutoring to students eager to learn English in order to maintain a reliable source of income.

-If I had solely depended on this English academy to provide me with regular classes, it would have made me broke in China.
+If I had solely depended on this English teaching academy to provide me with regular English classes, it would have made me broke in China.